nodejs/node/doc/api/async_hooks.md

 If the user's callback throws an exception, `emitAfter()` will automatically be called for all `asyncId`s on the stack if the error is handled by a domain or `'uncaughtException'` handler.

+`before` and `after` calls must be unwound in the same order that they are called.
+Otherwise, an unrecoverable exception will occur and the process will abort.
+For this reason, the `emitBefore` and `emitAfter` APIs are considered deprecated.
+Please use `runInAsyncScope`, as it provides a much safer alternative.

 #### `asyncResource.emitDestroy()`